 Using your TV box is going to be a lot like using your smartphone.
 Just use the remote to navigate to the content you are interested in, enter the app, and follow the intuitively designed steps to get watching.

-But whatever you are doing, these apps are designed to do exactly this, so it shouldn’t be too challenging to figure out from this point.
+Whatever you are doing, these apps are specifically designed for streaming content so it shouldn’t be too challenging to figure out from this point.

 So where do you go from here?

-I deliberately didn’t mention anything about Kodi or Plex in this new version of my Android box Setup Guide.
+I deliberately didn’t mention anything about Kodi or Plex in this article.
 That’s a whole other setup guide.

 - Kodi VPN crash course: Do I need a VPN for Kodi?